 Nonqualified Retirement Plans.
 The Company provides a retirement benefit to certain employees under the following nonqualified retirement plans: (1) the restoration pension plan (the "Restoration Plan") and (2) the supplemental executive officers' retirement plan (the "SERP").
 The SERP was closed to new participants effective December 31, 2011, and the Restoration Plan was adopted effective January 1, 2012.
 Pursuant to the terms of the Restoration Plan and the SERP, any benefit payable under the Restoration Plan reduces the benefit payable under the SERP.
-These plans are important retention tools in the Company's compensation program because the receipt of benefits under these plans is contingent upon the satisfaction of certain age and service requirements.
+A retirement plan is an important retention tool in the Company's compensation program because the receipt of benefits is contingent upon the satisfaction of certain age and service requirements.
 Additionally, as the benefits provided under the nonqualified retirement plans are based in part on a participant's yearly cash compensation, including a participant's annual cash incentive compensation, the plans include a performance-based element.
 The Company balances the effectiveness of these plans as a compensation and retention tool with the cost of these plans.
 The SERP and Restoration Plan, including NEO participation, are more fully described in the "Pension Benefits" section.

 Nonqualified Deferred Compensation Plan.
 The Company maintains a nonqualified deferred compensation plan for highly compensated U.S. employees, which includes each NEO ("Elective Deferral Plan").
 Under the Elective Deferral Plan, a covered employee may elect to contribute a portion of their compensation to the Plan on a pre-tax basis, in addition to the amounts allowed under the Company's 401(k) Plan.
 Employee contributions and any deemed investment earnings on these contributions are held under the Avnet Deferred Compensation Rabbi Trust, but are subject to the claims of general creditors of the Company.
 The Company does not offer preferential or above market returns on the compensation deferred under the Plan.
+On February 6, 2020, the Elective Deferral Plan was amended to freeze future participation in the plan by not permitting new participants to enter the plan and not permitting existing participants to make new contributions to the plan effective for plan years beginning on or after March 1,

+2020.
 The Elective Deferral Plan, including NEO participation, is more fully described in the "Nonqualified Deferred Compensation" section.